Erna Eifler: Germany mission

 Unable to get permanent accommodation, Eifler and Fellendorf decided to go to Hamburg where Fellendorf's mother lived, in the hope of finding some communist connections.
 When they were established in Hamburg, they tried to retrieve their buried WT sets and found they had disappeared.
 After speaking to another parachutist Walter Gersmann, who had been dropped on 18–19 May, they found he had been captured by the Gestapo and was now working as a double agent for the Gestapo.
 He had given away the position of the radio sets and they'd been confiscated by the Gestapo.

 Through contacts, they managed to meet Bernhard Bästlein who was part of the communist Bästlein-Jacob-Abshagen Group.
 Bästlein thought they were initially provocateurs and made no secret of the fact.
 Bästlein referred them to Red Army intelligence officer Viktor Priess who worked in the Bästlein organisation.
-Together with his mother, Marie and his brother Heinz, they hid Eifler and Fellendorf at Marie's apartment which was used as a safehouse.
+Together with his mother, Marie Priess and his brother Heinz, they hid Eifler and Fellendorf at Marie's apartment which was used as a safehouse.
 While there, Eifler and Fellendorf prepared a 5-page report titled: "General Staff of the Red Army, Dept. V, for the attention of Gen. Bolshakov" dated 10 September 1942 that contained a meticulous description of the activities of the parachutists up to that point.

 In the report, Eifler tried to address the source of treachery that led to the arrests of the other parachutists.
 They asked several questions in the report, which could only have been caused by betrayal from the "Moscow headquarters", namely, how did the Gestapo gain knowledge of their landing site, the real names of the parachutists and the incorrect information on the group that Eifler was supposed to contact and the non-functioning contact points in Berlin that Eifler was supposed to use.
 In asking these questions, Eifler and Fellendorf hoped for clarification.
 Bästlein made the arrangements to forward the report via a courier, but it was intercepted by the Gestapo.